eclipse-dataspace-protocol-base/DataspaceProtocol/catalog/catalog.binding.https.md

 # Catalog HTTPS Binding

-This specification defines a RESTful API over HTTPS for the [Catalog Protocol](#catalog-protocol).
+This specification defines a RESTful API over HTTPS for the [=Catalog Protocol=].

 ## Introduction